Creative Commons license icon

 IP based or just all under an umbrella?
 Doesn't effect me as I never post anonymously, but I'm just curious.

 Yes, it's IP based.
-While anonymous users are on average less highly-rated than registered users, we have many anonymous users who contribute positively, and they will be rewarded for it.
+While anonymous users are on average less highly-rated than registered users, we have many anonymous users who contribute positively, and they will be rewarded for it if they retain the same IP.

 Is there a way to view my own karma rating?